BOUNDLESS CAREERS

 How this work approaches career difficulty

-• Research and theory are used to ground decisions, not justify them.
+.Research and theory are used to inform and ground decision-making, not to justify predetermined positions.

 How the practice works with organisations